1000buffalogenomes/1000buffalogenomes.github.io/committee.md

 title: Committee
 ---

-There is still no official committee for this project, but these are the people who are currently organising the project:
+There is still no official committee for this project, but these are the people who are currently involved in the project:

 **Australia**
 - Lloyd Low